JacobRothDevelopment/Phapi/README.md

-# PhpApi
+# Phapi

 A PHP-based API Structure

-Written for PHP 7.4.3
+Written for PHP 7.4